 Homicide/Cold Case Seminars

-The Center for Excellence in Justice Administration (CEJA) funds Homicide and Cold Case seminars for both students and professionals.
+The Darl H. Champion Center for Excellence in Justice Administration funds Homicide and Cold Case seminars for both students and professionals.
 Some seminars are open to students and some seminars are restricted to professionals.
-The seminars take advantage of Methodist University's unique Applied Forensic Science program and a nation-wide network of renowned forensic and law enforcement professionals with decades of experience investigating homicide cases.
+The seminars take advantage of Methodist University’s unique Forensic Science program and a nation-wide network of renowned forensic and law enforcement professionals with decades of experience investigating homicide cases.

 Student participation in these seminars adds to their unique learning experiences at Methodist University.
 These experiences are not solely for the sake of learning.
 Numerous Applied Forensic Science students have conducted homicide cold case analyses for several law enforcement agencies in North Carolina.
 Those students examined those homicide cold cases, digitized older files, examined physical evidence, and briefed back those agencies’ investigators on suggested investigative and analytical strategies.